haxpor/Potatso/README.md

 * 1 Carthage dependency
 * 2 submodules dependencies

-The project is tested with Xcode 8.2 beta (8C30a) on iOS 10.2 (14C92) device.
+The project is tested with Xcode 8.2 (8C38) on iOS 10.2 (14C92) device with cocoapod version `1.0.1`.
+If you experience error in building the project, it's good idea to proceed with cocoapod version `1.0.1` first by doing the following steps

+* `sudo gem uninstall cocoapods` - to uninstall the current version first
+* `sudo gem install cocoapods -v 1.0.1` - to specifically install cocoapods version `1.0.1`
+* `pod --version` - to check version of current installed cocoapods.
+It should output `1.0.1`.

 ## Set up Guide - Code